YACS-RCOS/docs/contributors/installing_docker.md

     curl -fsSL get.docker.com | sudo sh

 Once the install is complete, enter the following command to enable docker for your user.
+You will have to log out and log back in after entering this comment.

     sudo usermod -aG docker $USER